clarkezone/rk/README.md

 # rk
-Simple tool to refactor a Kubernetes manifest set into kustomize format.
+Simple tool to refactor a Kubernetes manifest set into kustomize format structured for dev, prod, release.

 This is WIP.